 I apply to join Usdaw.
 As a member of Usdaw I undertake to abide by the rules and regulations of the Union and to pay contributions regularly.
 I hereby authorise my employers for the time being, or their representatives, to deduct from my salary or wages the amount of contributions payable by me under the Union’s Rules, as amended from time to time.
 I also authorise the deduction of any arrears which may accrue during my employment and agree where appropriate that my employers, or their representatives, shall notify the Union of any future changes in my home address to enable the Union to maintain a register of the names and proper addresses of its members.
+The home address you give is the address that Usdaw will use for balloting purposes.
 I give my explicit consent to the processing of data under the Data Protection Act 1998 as specified below.
 The responsibility for keeping payments up to date rests with the member.

 By applying to join Usdaw online I (the applicant) am confirming that I am the owner of the specified bank account.
 I (the applicant) consent that Usdaw may undertake a search with Experian for the purposes of verifying my identity.
 To do so Experian may check the details I supply against any particulars on any database (public or otherwise) to which they have access.
 They may also use my details in the future to assist other companies for verification purposes.
 A record of the search will be retained.

 - This Guarantee is offered by all banks and building societies that accept instructions to pay Direct Debits.

 - If there are any changes to the amount, date or frequency of your Direct Debit Usdaw will notify you 10 working days in advance of your account being debited or as otherwise agreed.
 If you request Usdaw to collect a payment, confirmation of the amount and date will be given to you at the time of the request.